Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Pastel Red Hair

-The most subtle, yet somewhat difficult shade of red to achieve is a pastel shade and this is because shades like this need the hair to be lightened to nearly white first and then delicately dyed.
+The most subtle, yet also somewhat difficult shade of red to achieve is a pastel shade and this is because shades like this need your hair to be lightened to nearly white first and then delicately dyed.

 - How to Dye Hair Red